Dictionary » Adjective Words » Conceited – Meaning, Definition, Synonyms and Antonyms

 3. Can conceited people change?

 Yes.
-With self-awareness, feedback, and personal growth, conceited individuals can develop humility and empathy.
+With self-awareness, feedback, and personal growth, people who act conceited can develop humility and better empathy.

 Explore more C words